anas-mejdoub/42-Pipex/README.md

 To run Pipex, you will need:

-    A Unix-like operating system (e.g., Linux, macOS) GCC compiler
+1-A Unix-like operating system (e.g., Linux, macOS) 2-GCC compiler
-    Make utility
+3-Make utility

 <h1>Installation</h1>

 To install Pipex, follow these steps:

-    Clone this repository to your local machine.
+1-Clone this repository to your local machine.
-    Navigate to the project directory.
+2-Navigate to the project directory.
-    Run the make command to compile the program.
+3-Run the make command to compile the program.

 <h1>Usage</h1>

 To use Pipex, follow these steps:

-    Open a terminal window.
+1-Open a terminal window.
-    Navigate to the directory where Pipex is installed.
+2-Navigate to the directory where Pipex is installed.
-    Run the program with the desired arguments and input/output files.
+3-Run the program with the desired arguments and input/output files.
     ./pipex file1 cmd1 cmd2 file2
 Replace file1, cmd1, cmd2, and file2 with your specific inputs.
 <h1>Examples</h1>

 Here are some examples of how to use Pipex:

 Redirecting input from a file and output to another file:
     ./pipex infile "ls -l" "wc -l" outfile
 Using a pipe between commands: